 NFL RedZone is the official subscription channel of the NFL airing every Sunday afternoon throughout the regular season.
 Its signature whip-around format drops you into key drives, big plays, and crucial moments.

 NFL RedZone offers split-screen, triple-box, quad-box, and even octo-box (eight separate games at once) options, so you can catch all the best moments from the matchups you want see.
-X1 customers can watch NFL RedZone with the More Sports and Entertainment Package.
+Xfinity TV customers can watch NFL RedZone with the More Sports and Entertainment Package.

 NFL Network offers 24/7, 365 NFL coverage.
-It will air preseason games, exclusive live international games (during weeks 4, 5, 6, 7, 10 and 11), and three Saturday games on December 27th.
+It will also air preseason games and exclusive live international games.
 You can stream the NFL Network through NFL+ and NFL+ Premium.
 NFL+ also includes livestreaming of local games to mobile devices.
 X1 customers can watch the NFL Network with the More Sports and Entertainment Package.

-Catch Sunday Night Football game this season from kickoff to the playoffs on NBC and Peacock.
-Looking to livestream but don’t have Peacock?
-You can livestream Sunday Night Football on the NBC Sports and NBC apps or at NBCSports.com when you authenticate your Xfinity TV subscription.
+Watch Sunday Night Football this season from kickoff to the playoffs on NBC and Peacock.
+Want to livestream but don’t have Peacock?
+You can livestream Sunday Night Football on the NBC Sports and NBC apps or at NBCSports.com when you authenticate your Xfinity TV account.

-If you’re looking for the NFL Sunday Ticket for access to out-of-market regular season games, you’ll find it exclusively on YouTube.
-The NFL Sunday Ticket can be added on to a YouTube Live TV subscription or as a standalone Primetime Channel on the main YouTube platform.
+If you’re looking for NFL Sunday Ticket to get access to out-of-market regular season games, you’ll find it exclusively on YouTube this season.
+NFL Sunday Ticket can be added to a YouTube Live TV subscription or as a standalone Primetime Channel on the main YouTube platform.

-With Christmas landing on a Thursday this year, the league will return to a tripleheader of games.
-Netflix will air two games in the afternoon and Prime Video will air the primetime game as part of its Thursday Night Football package.
+With Christmas falling on a Thursday this year, the league will return to a tripleheader of games.
+Netflix will air two games in the afternoon and Prime Video will stream the primetime game as part of its regular Thursday Night Football package.

 With Xfinity X1, football season is about more than just game day – it’s an all-season experience.
 Watch the biggest matchups in stunning 4k, keep track of live scores, stats, and odds right on your screen with the new Fanview sidebar, and use BYO Multiview to follow multiple games at once.
 From opening kickoff in September through the big game in February, X1 puts every moment at your fingertips.